1. Introduction

 5. Command Line Args

 In the last lesson, we learned what variables are and how to use them.
 We also briefly touched upon the if statement.
-In this lesson, we are going to learn how to go on step further towards writing dynamic programs by accepting external input.
-This could come in many forms: the user could be prompted to type something that gets captured into a variable the input could come from a file that is read the input could come from another program on your computer, via a so-called pipe (something we will look at later) the input could come from so-called command-line arguments Allowing the user to pass command-line arguments is probably the simplest of those, so that is what we are going to look into first. ...
+In this lesson, we are taking one step further towards writing dynamic programs by accepting external input.
+This could come in many forms: the user could be prompted to type something that gets captured into a variable the input could come from a file that is read the input could come from another program on your computer, via a pipe (something we will look at later) the input could come from command-line arguments Allowing the user to pass command-line arguments is probably the simplest of those, so that is what we are going to look at first. ...

 May 8, 2025